dhis2/climate-tools/docs/contribute.md

 9. Follow along the conversation on your PR, and make any requested changes.

-10. Once the PR is accepted, your contribution will be shown as part of the online guidebook at [climate-tools.dhis2.org](climate-tools.dhis2.org) the next time we release a new version.
+10. Once the PR is accepted, your contribution will be included as part the DHIS2 Climate Tools collection of workflows at [climate-tools.dhis2.org](climate-tools.dhis2.org) the next time we release a new version.

 ## Code contributions

-We also welcome code contributions to any of our libraries that we develop and maintain:
+We also welcome code contributions to any of the libraries that we develop and maintain:

 - [dhis2eo](https://climate-tools.dhis2.org/tools/dhis2eo/)
 - [dhis2-python-client](https://github.com/dhis2/dhis2-python-client)